Bob Costas: Personal life

-Costas is the son of a Greek father, John George Costas and an Irish mother, Jayne Costas (née Quinlan).
 Costas was married from 1983 to 2001 to Carole "Randy" Randall Krummenacher.
 They had two children, son Keith (born 1986) and daughter Taylor (born 1989).
 Costas once jokingly promised Minnesota Twins center fielder Kirby Puckett that, if he was batting over .350 by the time his child was born, he would name the baby Kirby.
 Kirby was hitting better than .350, but Bob's son initially was not given a first (or second) name of Kirby.
 After Puckett reminded Costas of the agreement, the birth certificate was changed to "Keith Michael Kirby Costas".

 On March 12, 2004, Costas married his second wife, Jill Sutton.
-Costas and his wife now reside primarily in New York.
+Costas and his wife now reside primarily in Newport Beach, California.
 Although Costas was born and raised in the New York area, he has often said he thinks of St. Louis as his hometown.

 Costas's children have also won Sports Emmys: Keith has won two as an associate producer on MLB Network's MLB Tonight, and Taylor as an associate producer on NBC's coverage of the 2012 Summer Olympics.